 The iconic image of the air war over Europe.
-Less than 12 are flying today.
+Fewer than 10 are flying today.

 Perhaps no other aircraft more epitomized the air war against Nazi Germany than the Boeing B-17 Flying Fortress.
 While British bombers struck during the night, the legendary B-17 led the Allies’ daylight strategic bombing effort against Hitler’s Fortress Europe, conducting a twenty-four hour campaign to destroy Germany’s war-making ability.

 The Seattle-based Boeing Company began working on its Model 299 project in 1934 to meet an Army Air Corps need for a new multi-engine bomber to be delivered for competitive testing by August 1935.
 While its competitors pursued bomber designs that incorporated only two engines, Boeing concentrated its efforts on four engines for increased speed, altitude, and bomb load.
 After putting the prototype through its paces at Wright Field, Ohio, Army officials expressed their satisfaction with the aircraft by awarding a contract to Boeing.